Security

 Overview

-Key numbers at a glance — trusted, flagged and blocked counts, trust distribution, top risk signals, and recently flagged visitors.
+Key numbers at a glance — blocked, low-trust and allowed counts, trust distribution, top trust and risk signals, and recent low-trust visitors.

 How it works